 The following steps detail the configuration process for the Ascom wireless i75 VoWiFi Handset using the Ascom wireless Portable Device Manger (PDM) Windows-based application.
-For

-Step Description
+For complete details on all the supported features on the Ascom wireless i75 VoWiFi Handset refer to Section 10 [3].

-1. Launch the PDM app PDM physically attact a login is required.
-Se PDM.
-After the user h the devices found in t shown at this time. blication from the computer that has the application installed and has the ched via a USB cable.
-Before the user is presented with the following screen ee Section [7] for administration and configuration information on the has logged on to the PDM the following screen is displayed which shows the database.
-Since no devices have been plugged into the PDM, none are
+1. Launch the PDM application from the computer that has the application installed and has the PDM physically attached via a USB cable.
+Before the user is presented with the following screen a login is required.
+See Section [6] for administration and configuration information on the PDM.
+After the user has logged on to the PDM the following screen is displayed which shows the devices found in the database.
+Since no devices have been plugged into the PDM, none are shown at this time.

-Nortable Device Manager

-Portables Configuration About Exit

-Portable

-Add Call No Online Stored in d Device ID Device type Software Parameter

-Edit Parameters

-Delete

-Factory Reset 0

-Software Upgrade

-Export

-Template

-Create

-Create from Portable

-Edit

-Run

-Delete

-5

-Step Description

-2. Once an Ascom wireless i75 Portable Handset is placed into the cradle the PDM recognizes the

-telephone and cross-references the database of telephones.
-If the telephone is not found in the

-database the PDM prompts the user to save the new telephone to the database.
-Click the e radio

-button labeled "Save to database" and then click "OK".
+2. Once an Ascom wireless i75 Portable Handset is placed into the cradle the PDM recognizes the telephone and cross-references the database of telephones.
+If the telephone is not found in the database the PDM prompts the user to save the new telephone to the database.
+Click the radio button labeled "Save to database" and then click "OK".

-Now partable connected

-A new portable i75 00-01-3e-10-20-c8 has been connected.

-Select the to the following actions.

-Save to database.

-Associate with existing portable.

-O Run Template.

-Edit but don't save.

-OK